PrakharChaturvedi/Obsidian/THE VAULT/IOT/Final Season.md

 	- **Innovation**: IoT opens up new possibilities for innovation and product development by enabling the creation of smart, connected devices and services that enhance user experiences and create new revenue streams.
 	- **Safety and Security**: IoT can improve safety and security by enabling real-time monitoring of critical infrastructure, assets, and environments, and facilitating rapid response to potential threats or emergencies.
 	- **Environmental Sustainability**: IoT can help organizations minimize their environmental impact by enabling smarter resource management, energy efficiency, and waste reduction.
-- IoT is transforming industries, driving innovation, and reshaping the way we interact with the world around us, making it a key enabler of the digital economy and the future of technology.
+- IoT is transforming industries, driving innovation, and reshaping the way we interact with the world around us, making it a key enabler of the digital economy and the future of technology. ![[WhatsApp Image 2024-05-28 at 11.04.50_e6e53ae7.jpg]]

 #### Question 3 : Explain IOT : Hardware, Middleware and Software?
 - IoT (Internet of Things) encompasses a broad ecosystem of interconnected devices, infrastructure, and software systems that work together to collect, exchange, and analyze data.